Tawau Airport

 Tawau Airport (Lapangan Terbang Tawau) is an airport located 15 NM north east of Tawau, Sabah, Malaysia.
-It is one of two airports in Sabah with immigration counters for international flights, the other being Kota Kinabalu International Airport.
+With increasing international connectivity, Tawau Airport has risen as a significant international gateway for the east coast of Sabah, complementing the role of Kota Kinabalu International Airport.

 Tawau Airport serves the districts of Tawau, Kunak and Semporna.
 Is the nearest airport to the diving islands of Sipadan, Mabul, Kapalai and Tun Sakaran Marine Park, all of which are located in Semporna.
 The airport also serves as a gateway to Maliau Basin and Danum Valley, both significant conservation areas in the region.

 In 2023, Tawau Airport recorded 1,710,472 passenger movements, ranking as the 8th busiest airport in Malaysia.

 Old Airport (1953-2001)

 Old Terminal

 In 1951, the British North Borneo government approved plans to construct an aerodrome in Tawau.
 The Tawau Airstrip opened in 1953, located on Jalan Utara (Northern Road), about 3.2 km from the town center.
 The first flight took place on September 24, 1953, with Sabah Airways Limited operating twice-weekly flights from Sandakan using a de Havilland Dragon Rapide aircraft.
 By 1954, the route included an intermediate stop in Lahad Datu following the completion of the Lahad Datu airstrip.

 By the end of the 1950s, Borneo Airways served the airport with a Scottish Aviation Twin Pioneer aircraft, connecting Tawau to Lahad Datu, Sandakan and Jesselton.
 In the early 1960s, in response to increased air travel demand, the runway was extended from 2,400 feet of coral to 4,500 feet of gravel, allowing daily scheduled flights to Jesselton with a Douglas DC-3 by August 1962.